RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 - An app delivering userful integration workflows for project management teams collaborating on Rocket.Chat.
 Including minimally contextual task notifications and summaries.
 - For workflows that are better handled with Asana's rich UI, seamless redirect to Asana and seamless  return to the Rocket.Chat collaboration context (channel / thread / discussions).

-⏳ Project Duration: 90hours (Small)
+⏳ Project Duration: 90 hours (Small)

+📈 Difficulty: Easy/Intermediate

 ---